-There are a lot of ways to move photos from your iPhone to your Mac
+Send your favorite photos from your iPhone to your Mac with ease!

 - Your photo or video should be there.
 It may be easier to sort by Date Added or Date Modified if you have a lot of files.

+While you may use your iPhone for all of your photo-taking needs, getting them on your Mac may not be so obvious.
+But now that we've shown you all of the different ways that you can accomplish this, it's pretty easy!
+Plus, there are some amazing photo editors on the Mac that help you achieve the perfect photo.
+And don't forget, you can transfer photos from your Mac to your iPhone as well, you know, so you can post those edited photos on Instagram.

-These are the best and easiest methods when it comes to how to transfer photos from your iPhone to your Mac.
-Do these tips work for you?
-Or do you have another method that you prefer?
-Let us know in the comments!
+Updated March 2022: These are still the best ways to transfer photos from your iPhone to your Mac.